Department Office and Administration

 Bryan Hanks, Department Chair

-Lynn Lantz, Assistant to the Chair and Office Coordinator
+Lynn Lantz, Assistant to the Chair and Department Coordinator

 Phyllis Deasy, Graduate Secretary

 The Department of Anthropology at the University of Pittsburgh covers a wide range of geographical and topical specialties in all four subfields of anthropology (social and cultural anthropology, archaeology, physical anthropology, and anthropological linguistics).
-Three special programs focus academic activities on particular faculty strengths—the Archaeology of Prehistoric Complex Societies; Medical Anthropology; and Ethnicity, Nationalism and the State—and are joined by a newly enhanced program in Physical Anthropology.
-All three are embedded in a context of anthropological training of broad theoretical and geographical scope.
+All four are embedded in a context of anthropological training of broad theoretical and geographical scope.

 Social and Cultural Anthropology

 The Social and Cultural Anthropology faculty conduct research and offer courses on a wide variety of methodological, theoretical, and ethnographic topics.
 The societies covered range from tribal and peasant societies to pluralistic nation states.
-Topical specializations include urban and development studies, medical anthropology, demography, economics, ecology, kinship and social organization, law and conflict management, folklore, ethnicity, nationalism and the state, language and culture, political economy, historical anthropology, and colonialism.
+Topical specializations include Medical Anthropology, STS, Health and the Environment; Labor, Precarity, Politics; Mobility, Migration, and Citizenship; Language, Media, and Circulation.
 Students are trained in methods of collecting and analyzing data, research design, and proposal writing.
 In geographical terms there is particular emphasis on South and East Asia and the Pacific and on Latin America.
 Cultural anthropologists collaborate with cognitive and medical scientists, linguists, historians, sociologists, political scientists, and scholars in urban, legal, and women's studies (among others) in other departments and schools in the University.